1:64 scale: Slot cars

 Pictured is an early example of an approximately 1:64 slot car built by Aurora around 1972, as part of its AFX line.
-This first-generation AMC Matador coupe NASCAR race car replica is designed to fit on an enlarged chassis for nominal HO track.
+This first-generation AMC Matador coupe NASCAR race car replica is designed to fit on an enlarged chassis for a nominal HO track.

 The 1:64 slot car lines include Micro Scalextric from the maker of the pioneering 1:32 scale slot cars.
-Tomy-Aurora and Life-Like also produce cars that average close to 1:64.
-Mattel's diecast Hot Wheels Racing series and the Winner's Circle also have made diecast scenes of 1/64-scale pit crews and race officials that look right with the appropriate NASCAR slot car models.
+Tomy-Aurora and Life-Like also produced cars that average close to 1:64.
+Mattel's die-cast Hot Wheels Racing series and the Winner's Circle also have made die-cast scenes of 1/64-scale pit crews and race officials that look right with the appropriate NASCAR slot car models.